Student Financial Aid

-Grande Prairie Regional College will make every effort to “remit” your tuition and fees directly from your loan certificate when we confirm your enrolment.
-It is ultimately the student’s responsibility to ensure that tuition is paid in accordance with GPRC payment deadlines.
+Grande Prairie Regional College will make every effort to request your tuition and fees directly from your loan certificate when we confirm your enrolment.
+It is ultimately your responsibility as the student, to ensure that tuition is paid in accordance with GPRC payment deadlines.

-The Financial Aid Team is here to assist students every step of the way!
+The Financial Aid Team is here to assist you every step of the way!
 Any questions or concerns please be sure to call, email or visit our office located in Student Services.

 Cashing Your Loan

-Grants are not issued until the student has submitted both MSFAAs (Canada and Alberta) and the educational institution have confirmed registration.
-Grant cheques are mailed to the student’s home address.
+Grants are not issued until you have submitted both your Alberta Student Aid Agreement and your Canada Master Student Financial Assistance Agreement and the educational institution has confirmed registration.
+Grant cheques are mailed to your home address.